-Two review authors independently reviewed titles and abstracts of references retrieved from the searches and selected all potentially relevant studies.
-Copies of these articles were obtained, and reviewed independently by the same authors against the inclusion criteria of the study.
-Review authors were not blinded to the names of the trial authors, institutions or journal of publication.
-The authors planned to extract data from included trials and assess trial quality independently.
-All disagreements would be resolved by consensus.
+Two review authors (DC and VW) independently reviewed titles and abstracts of references retrieved from the searches and selected all potentially relevant studies.
+We obtained copies of these articles, and the same review authors independently checked them against the inclusion criteria of the review.
+The review authors were not blinded to the names of the trial authors, institutions, or journal of publication.
+We planned that the same review authors (DC and VW) would independently extract data from included trials and assess trial quality.
+We would have resolved any disagreements by consensus.